John Stokes

 Stokes and Coe

-John formed an act with another chap called Coe and they called themselves 'Stokes and Coe'.
+John formed an act with another performer called Steve Coe calling themselves 'Stokes and Coe' [clearly observing the 'High Court undertaking'].
 This did not last long.
 John then joined ex footballer Willy Morgan and formed a company running Golf Tournaments, the most famous of these being The Howard Keel Golf Tournament.
 Eventually Willy Morgan dismissed John and John took him to court.

-Meanwhile, Con and Dec had continued successfully as 'The New Bachelors' [with third member Peter Phipps] until 1993 when John reappeared with another band and called himself, 'The New Bachelors'.
+Meanwhile, Con and Dec had continued successfully as 'The New Bachelors' [with third member Peter Phipps] until 1993 when John reappeared with another band and called himself, 'The New Bachelors' [in contempt of court - can carry a prison sentence].
 Con and Dec had no option but to change their name to avoid confusion.

 John's contempt of court

 John continues to break the high court undertaking with Con and Dec by using the name 'The Bachelors'.
-This contempt of court can carry a prison sentence as can the offence of "deception for personal gain".
+This contempt of court can carry a prison sentence as can the offence of "fraudulent deception for personal gain" or 'passing off', the more familiar term for this offence.
 His advertising also breaks the rules of The Advertising Standards Authority which state that all advertising has to be plain, clear and not misleading.

 Further court action